Welcome to the AWARD WINNING

 Moor of Rannoch – Restaurant & Rooms

 Surrounded by 130km of uninhabited moor it is the perfect place to Escape, Retreat, Relax & Unwind.

 Come and stay in our DELUXE ROOMS WITH A BEAUTIFUL VIEW

-“Talk about Off the beaten track!, Scott & Stephs little jewel of a hotel stands at the end of the road, amid a vast moorland wilderness.”
+“Talk about Off the beaten track!, Scott & Steph’s little jewel of a hotel stands at the end of the road, amid a vast moorland wilderness.”
 (The Good Hotel Guide, 2018)

-Lack of conectivity “OUT OF OFFICE”
+Lack of connectivity “OUT OF OFFICE”

-“There is no wifi or tv but you may seeone of the many deer walking past or the sun setting, so just relax and enjoy the ambience.”
+“There is no wifi or tv but you may see one of the many deer walking past or the sun setting, so just relax and enjoy the ambience.”
 (Tripadvisor, April 2017)